wajihullahbaig/DeepNeuralNetworks/README.md

 	6- Python 3.5

 # Accuracy comparison (Python vs Matlab)
-The following table shows the full batch errors produced by Python and Matlab.
-It is evident that that both are close in terms of accuracy.
+It is evident that that both are close from following tables that accuracies are very close

-With epochs = 1,  and batches = 100
+With epochs = 1,  batches = 100, total batches = 600

+(Full Batch Errors)
 | Neural Networks        | Python          | Matlab   |
 | ---------------------- |:---------------:| --------:|
 | Tanh                   | 0.071304        | 0.070366 |